quantumx-apps/filebrowserDocs/content/en/docs/User Guides/Init Scripts/init-scripts.md

 ## Troubleshooting

-For common issues and solutions, see the [Troubleshooting guide](/docs/user-guides/init-scripts/troubleshooting/).
+For common issues and solutions, see the {{< doclink path="user-guides/init-scripts/troubleshooting/" text="Troubleshooting guide" />}}.

 ## Complete Examples